danielbodnar/awesome-stars/README.md

 ## self-hosted

+- [binwiederhier/pcopy](https://github.com/binwiederhier/pcopy) - pcopy is a temporary file host, nopaste and clipboard across machines.
+It can be used from the Web UI, via a CLI or without a client by using curl.
+- [Depado/goploader](https://github.com/Depado/goploader) - Easy file sharing with server-side encryption, curl/httpie/wget compliant
 - [wabarc/wayback](https://github.com/wabarc/wayback) - An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, IPFS, Telegraph, and file
 - [AlexGustafsson/larch](https://github.com/AlexGustafsson/larch) - A self-hosted service and toolset for managing, archiving, viewing and sharing bookmarks
 - [mag37/dockcheck](https://github.com/mag37/dockcheck) - CLI tool to automate docker image updates.
 No pre-pull, selective, notify, prune.